Supergirl in other media: Teen Titans Go! To the Movies

+Supergirl appears in Teen Titans Go!
+To the Movies, voiced by Meredith Salenger.

+Legion of Super-Heroes

+Meg Donnelly voices Kara Zor-El in Legion of Super-Heroes, a 2023 film set in the Tomorrowverse continuity.
+In the film, Supergirl is sent to the future by Superman to train with the Legion of Super-Heroes.

+Justice League: Crisis on Infinite Earths – Part One

+Kara Zor-El / Supergirl appears in Justice League: Crisis on Infinite Earths – Part One, a 2024 film set in the Tomorrowverse continuity, voiced again by Meg Donnelly.
+In this version, Kara Zor-El also becomes Harbinger.

 Television

 Super Friends

-Although not appearing in the show, she did appear in some of the related comics with the show.
+Although not appearing in the Super Friends television show, she did appear in some of the related comics.

 DC Animated Universe

+Supergirl appears in series set in the DC Animated Universe, voiced by Nicholle Tom.

 Superman: The Animated Series

-Supergirl first appears, voiced by Nicholle Tom, in the two-part Superman: The Animated Series episode "Little Girl Lost" as Kara In-Ze from Krypton's "sister world" of Argos.
-The character is depicted as a headstrong and independent teenage girl who was placed in suspended animation before the conditions on Argos became inhospitable.
+Supergirl is introduced in the Superman: The Animated Series two-part episode "Little Girl Lost".
+This version, named Kara In-Ze, is not related to Superman and is from Krypton's "sister planet", Argo, which was knocked out of orbit following Krypton's destruction.
+Kara and her family were placed in suspended animation to survive the planet's gradually decreasing temperatures, but the stasis chambers failed over time, leaving her as the only survivor.
+Superman discovers Kara while searching for life in Krypton's solar system and brings her to Earth, where she is adopted by Jonathan and Martha Kent.
+Living in the peaceful Kansas countryside and reveling in her powers in the planet's yellow sun environment, Kara soon recovers from any grief and shock over her loss of her family upon revival and takes on the Supergirl moniker.

-Season Two was extended an extra two episodes solely to accommodate a story with Supergirl; producer Bruce Timm said, "We actually had to steal two episodes from 'Batman'.
+The second season was extended an extra two episodes solely to accommodate a story with Supergirl; producer Bruce Timm said, "We actually had to steal two episodes from 'Batman'.
 They had a Supergirl toy coming from Kenner, so they allowed us to do those [episodes]."
-Bruce Timm and Paul Dini intended to use the original Supergirl, Kara Zor-El, but were denied by DC Comics, due to DC's then-present edict that Superman was to remain the only surviving Kryptonian."We wanted a take on her that was not the current version, (where she was) some sort of alien who is combined with a human girl and is all confused and angst-ridden, and we didn’t want to do the blob of protoplasm that takes the shape of Supergirl’s form.
-We wanted to do the original version, which is Superman’s cousin from Krypton.
+Bruce Timm and Paul Dini intended to use the original Supergirl, Kara Zor-El, but were denied by DC Comics, due to DC's then-present edict that Superman was to remain the only surviving Kryptonian."We wanted a take on her that was not the current version, where she was some sort of alien who is combined with a human girl and is all confused and angst-ridden, and we didn't want to do the blob of protoplasm that takes the shape of Supergirl's form.
+We wanted to do the original version, which is Superman's cousin from Krypton.
 We ran into a wall with DC because they insisted that Superman be the last Kryptonian.
-So we did a compromise: she’s from a small planet in the neighboring system that was colonized by Kryptonians, but they’ve evolved slightly differently. -- Paul Dini, The Justice League Watchtower: Supergirl.
+So we did a compromise: she's from a small planet in the neighboring system that was colonized by Kryptonians, but they've evolved slightly differently. -- Paul Dini, The Justice League Watchtower: Supergirl.
 Retrieved on 14 September 2008.